derfmilo/Instamed-Restful-API/README.md

 # Instamed-Restful-API
-Instamed RESTful API that handles CORS
+Instamed RESTful API that handles CORS.
+Fixes Issues that can arise from Android and IOS apps as well as locally ran software.

 * [Guidelines](#guidelines)
 * [Pragmatic REST](#pragmatic-rest)